-Halloween is a western tradition that takes place each year on the 31st October to celebrate the dead.
+Halloween is a western tradition that takes place each year on the 31st of October to celebrate the dead.
 It is common to celebrate this day by dressing up in scary costumes, going to Halloween parties and, for children, knocking on neighbours doors to receive sweets (known in Scotland as “guising”).

-What better way to spend this holiday than in Edinburgh – one of the spookiest cities in United Kingdom?
+What better way to spend this holiday than in Edinburgh – one of the spookiest cities in the United Kingdom?
 In addition to Edinburgh’s most haunted attractions, there are lots of different Halloween-themed things to do throughout October.
 Some of them are so popular that you need to book in advance to ensure your place!
 Here are a few of them:

 Ghillie Dhu: Murder Mystery / Ceilidh (27 – 29 Oct):

 At the Ghillie Dhu, you can enjoy dinner while being immersed in a Murder Mystery.
-And, if you dress up in your scariest costume, you might win a prize, as there will be a dress up competition.
+And, if you dress up in your scariest costume, you might win a prize, as there will be a dress-up competition.
 What a nice evening to spend before Halloween!